 At 9 weeks, the embryo is now a foetus and head, body and limbs start to form.

 Why choose us for your private pregnancy ultrasound scan in London?

-We are conveniently located in the heart of London, just a few minutes’ walk from Notting Hill Gate station, in a cobbled cul-de-sac off Kensington Mall in the Royal Borough of Kensington and Chelsea.
+We are conveniently located in the heart of London, just a few minutes’ walks from Notting Hill Gate station, in a cobbled cul-de-sac off Kensington Mall in the Royal Borough of Kensington and Chelsea.

 We offer same day and emergency after hours and weekend appointments in a clean and caring environment, to suit your needs.

 We have years of experience in medical ultrasound.
 Experience gained working for flagship NHS trusts alongside leaders in the field of diagnostic medical imaging including general ultrasound, urology, musculoskeletal, gynaecology, pelvis, testicular and vascular examinations.
-You can therefore be assured that your health is in good hands.
+You can, therefore, be assured that your health is in good hands.